script-0/The-Journey/readme.md

 <!-- Information Errors -->
 ### Information Disclosure - Error Messages 🔡

-Errors can give you good information about the plataform, so try to trigger them!
+Errors can give you good information about the platform, so try to trigger them!

 ```
 1. Stack Trace in Error Message

-Try to put special characters in urls and inputs, and observe de strack trace.
+Try to put special characters in URLs and inputs, and observe the stack trace.
 If you receive SQL errors, you could try SQLi.